 3. Delivery Location

 With the rapid growth of the online consumer base, online retailers can now connect to a huge customer base across the globe.
-Delivery within the country or abroad, both will cost a substantial amount in the overall shipping cost.
-Sending products to a different country will involve multiple currency checkouts, international labels, taxation, custom duty, e-signature, different measuring units, etc.
+Delivery within the country or abroad, both will cost a substantial amount of the overall shipping cost.
+Sending products to a different country will involve multiple currency checkouts, international labels, taxation, customs duty, e-signature, different measuring units, etc.

 4. Delivery Time

 If somebody’s ordering a pizza, the tolerance time will not be more than half an hour.
 If it’s imported furniture, the expected delivery time could be a month or so.
 Similarly, if a customer needs to send a gift for someone’s birthday, the goodies should be delivered at a particular time, on that particular day.
 As a seller, you need to figure out the minimum time required to deliver the product according to the customer requirement to any domestic or international location.
 Based on your threshold, decide on the various delivery options (like standard, expedited, overnight, etc).
-This in turn will have an impact on the shipping cost.
-The shipping carrier (UPS, USPS, FedEx, Stamps, etc.) too needs to be decided based on the delivery timing and flexibility.
+This, in turn, will have an impact on the shipping cost.
+Also, the shipping carrier (UPS, USPS, FedEx, Stamps, etc.) needs to be decided based on the delivery timing and flexibility.

 5. Delivery pricing

 Once you have calculated your shipping cost, you need to decide whether this cost should be passed on to the customer as shipping charge or should this be made part of the product price.
 In some cases, you might want to pass a part of the shipping cost to the customer and the remaining you will absorb as part of the product margin.

 Shipping pricing options

 You can optimize the best shipping option from different choices.
 Let’s take a glance at some of these: